LinkedInAttic/sbt-restli/README.md

       // that the rest project is in exact sync with the server implementation code. compatMode = "ignore"
     )

+  /**
+   * This project contains your API contract and will generate "client binding" classes into the
+   * target/classes directory.
+Clients to your rest.li service should depend on this project
+   * or it's published artifacts (depend on the "restClient" configuration).
+   *
+   * Files under the src/idl and src/snapshot directories must be checked in to source control.
+They are the
+   * API contract and are used to generate client bindings and perform compatibility checking.
+   */
+  lazy val rest = Project("rest", file("rest"))
+    .dependsOn(dataTemplate)
+    .settings(baseSettings:_*)
+    .settings(libraryDependencies += "com.linkedin.pegasus" % "restli-client" % "1.13.4")
+    .generateRequestBuilders(
+      dataTemplateProject = dataTemplate
+    )

+  override lazy val rootProject = Option(sampleServer)
 }
 ```